Synonym: Latin uterus; Greek hystera: womb; (viz., use of terms like hysterectomy).

 All these are a pair of fibrous bands which go from the cervix to the posterior aspects of the pubic bones, along the inferolateral surfaces of the urinary bladder.
 They correspond to puboprostatic ligaments in male.

-They be located underneath the rectouterine folds of peritoneum which create the lateral borders of the rectouterine pouch.
+- They are located underneath the rectouterine folds of peritoneum which create the lateral borders of the rectouterine pouch.

 Round Ligaments of The Uterus (Ligament Teres Uteri)